tremor-rs/tremor-www/docs/operations/configuration.md

 - Pipeline - Specify to tremor _what_ operations to perform on data ingested ( from any connected upstream source ) and _what_ to contribute or publish downstream ( to any connected downstream target ).

-- Deoployments - Definen how pipelines and connectors are deployed together.
+- Deployments - Definen how pipelines and connectors are deployed together.

 Each artifact consists of a definition and a instanciation.
 Definitions can be re-used for multiple instances, as a kind of a template.